Pod Sandboxing with Azure Kubernetes Service (AKS)

 • The Azure CLI version 2.44.1 or later.
 Run az --version to find the version, and run az upgrade to upgrade the version.
 If you need to install or upgrade, see Install Azure CLI.

-• AKS supports Pod Sandboxing (preview) on version 1.24.0 and higher with all AKS network plugins.
+• AKS supports Pod Sandboxing on Kubernetes version 1.27.0 and higher.

 • To manage a Kubernetes cluster, use the Kubernetes command-line client kubectl.
 Azure Power Shell comes with kubectl.
 You can install kubectl locally using the az aks install-cli command.